List of alien races in Marvel Comics: Flerkens in other media

 The Flerkens appear in media set in the Marvel Cinematic Universe (MCU).

 Flora colossus

-The Flora colossi are a race of tree-like aliens from Planet X. Groot is a Flora colossus.
+The Flora colossi are a tree-like species from Planet X. Groot is a Flora colossus.

 Flora colossus in other media

 The Flora colossi appear in Guardians of the Galaxy.
 Most of the Flora colossi were exterminated by Ronan the Accuser.

 Fomalhauti

-First appearing in Thor, the Fomalhauti are a race of amoebic, amorphous blobs which average 2'5" in height, and are multi-cellular and can form tentacles to manipulate objects.
+The Fomalhauti are an amoebic, amorphous species from the planet Pumor which average 2'5" in height, and are multi-cellular and can form tentacles to manipulate objects.
 They communicate telepathically.
-Fomalhauti come from the planet Pumor.

 Fonabi

-First appearing in Fantastic Four, the Fonabi are semi-humanoid race with light yellow skin that averages 16'5" in height with very squat, weak bodies.
+The Fonabi are a semi-humanoid species with light yellow skin and large, but weak bodies.
 A Fonabi named Terminus utilizes a huge energy-transforming device to make him appear to be 150 ft tall.

 Fortisquians

-First appearing in Adventure into Fear, the Fortisquians are an alien race created by the Beyonders to spread life throughout the galaxy.
+The Fortisquians are an alien species created by the Beyonders to spread life throughout the galaxy.
 Max is a Fortisquain.

 Froma

-First appearing in Tales of Suspense, the Froma are a humanoid race with green skin, averaging 7'6" in height, they are able to levitate psionically.
+The Froma are a green-skinned humanoid species from the planet Chize.
+They are able to levitate psionically.
 The Froma are ruled by corporations.
-Their home planet is Chize.
-The Froma once attempted to attack Earth but were repulsed by Iron Man.